BIOL275-MSUM/eda-Dweek404/README.md

 specifically from clay county.
 This exploratory data analysis will be analyzing how MSUM students contribute to observations.
-Contributions being measured will be how many students use I naturalist outside of class and how many observations are made outside of projects.
+Contributions being measured will be how many students use I naturalist outside of class the following year.
+This will show how much students continue to use the program.

 ## Introduction